Blog > What is a Ledger Balance?

 The exact method to convert ledger balance to available balance can vary depending on your bank’s policies and the specific circumstances of your transactions.
 For the most accurate information, contact your bank’s customer service or refer to their online banking system, which often provides real-time available balance information.

-Now that you understand the difference between available vs ledger balances, it’s essential to also be aware of the various components involved in a ledger balance.
+Now that you understand the difference between available versus ledger balances, it’s essential to also be aware of the various components that contribute to maintaining its accuracy.

 The components of a ledger balance